Aswathi846/SAC-Based-Multi-Agent-Environmental-Mapping/README.md

 Hyperparameter Optimization: Integrates the Optuna framework for systematic and efficient hyperparameter tuning.

 Comprehensive Evaluation: Measures performance using a suite of metrics, including Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² Score, to assess map reconstruction quality.

+# Acknowledgements
+This work was supervised by Prof. Adan Lopez-Santander at the University of Plymouth.

+The static map datasets and baseline for comparison are from the work of Barrionuevo, et al. (2024).